 namesake.

-In nature, some plants and animals, to trick those who might eat them, spare no effort to disguise themselves as larger, fiercer creatures, even upon occasion taking their names.
+Some plants and animals, to trick those who might eat them, spare no effort to disguise themselves as larger, fiercer creatures, even upon occasion taking their names.

 N38.jpg